devleaks/golfleague/common/docs/guide/Rules.md

 Rules allow you to organise competition in about any format.

-A Rule depends on the competition type (Match, Tournament, or Season).
+A Rule depends on the competition type (Round, Tournament, or Season).

-Rules for Matches specify the format of the match:
+Rules for Rounds specify the format of the match:

 -   Strokeplay,